 GIAF Productions & Touring

 Galway International Arts Festival also produces its own theatre productions and exhibitions, and tours them nationally and internationally.
 In the last five years, the organisation has produced or co-produced 16 productions and, with its co-producing partners, has toured to London, Paris, New York, Edinburgh, Chicago, Adelaide, Sydney, Hong Kong and Washington.

-Enda Walsh's critically lauded Rooms series, produced by Galway International Arts Festival, will be presented as one for the first time by The Barbican in London in April 2019.
-For more information on the installation (11-19 April 2019) and to book tickets, click here.
+Enda Walsh's critically lauded Rooms series, produced by Galway International Arts Festival, was presented as one for the first time by The Barbican in London in April 2019.
+For more information on the installation, click here.